List of Ghostbusters characters: Winston Zeddemore

-Winston Zeddemore is played by Ernie Hudson in all three movies and the 2009 video game, and was voiced by Arsenio Hall in the first three seasons of The Real Ghostbusters.
+Winston Zeddemore is played by Ernie Hudson in all four main series movies and the 2009 video game, and was voiced by Arsenio Hall in the first three seasons of The Real Ghostbusters.
 Buster Jones provided Winston's voice in the remaining seasons, and he reprised the role in a cameo on Extreme Ghostbusters.
 Hudson reportedly auditioned to reprise the role of Winston for the animated series, but he was rejected in favor of Hall.
 Unlike the other members of the team, Winston is not a scientist with a background in the paranormal; the novelization says that he was in the Marines.
 He is hired when the Ghostbusters' business begins to pick up.
 Despite not sharing the educational credentials of his coworkers, Winston often serves as the everyman of the team, acting as a voice of reason and displaying more common sense than the others.
 In the 2009 video game, Winston claims to have spent time in the Egyptian exhibit of the museum while in graduate school working on his doctorate, suggesting experience in anthropology or a related science, and addressing himself as a doctor, indicates that he has his own PhD.

 The post-credits scene in Ghostbusters: Afterlife reveals that Winston's post-Ghostbusters career was highly lucrative as he built several businesses from the ground up.
 In his discussion with Janine Melnitz, though, he reveals that nothing fulfilled him like being with the original Ghostbusters, which is why he has secretly been financing Ray Stantz's occult business.
 He vows to expand the support to the new crew as they continue Egon's work.